Seattle Parks and Recreation

 Thank you Seattle voters!
 On August 5 voters in the City of Seattle approved Proposition 1 which created the Seattle Park District.
 The Park District will provide sustainable funding for Seattle Parks and Recreation, ensuring that our programs and facilities continue serving the people of Seattle – a wonderful legacy has been established.

 The Park District will be governed by the Seattle City Council acting ex officio as the District Board.
-The City Clerk’s Office will be managing a Park District web page; we will provide a link to the District’s page when it is available.
+The City Clerk’s Office is managing a Park District web page.

-The Seattle Park District Board will convene this fall, with one of their first actions expected to be approval of the interlocal agreement which establishes the cooperative relationship between the Park District and the City.
+The Seattle Park District Board held its first meeting September 30th.
+The Board adopted a charter and bylaws and approved the interlocal agreement which establishes the cooperative relationship between the Park District and the City.
 The Mayor, on behalf of the City, signed the interlocal agreement in May, 2014.
+These documents can be found on the Clerk’s web page.

 Ordinance relating to an interlocal agreement between the Seattle Park District.